DemoSTG/Test-Repo-Git/README.md

-Update readmd to fix minor issue in local repo.
+Update readmd to fix minor issue in my local repo.